nuxt-community/auth-module/docs/schemes/refresh.md

 This time will be used if for some reason we couldn't decode the token to get the expiration date.
 You can set it to `false` if your refresh token doesn't expire.

-By default is set to 30 minutes.
+By default is set to 30 days.

 #### `required`